david-joy/bmi203-final/README.md

 4. What are the effects of altering your system (e.g. number of hidden units or choice of kernel function)?
 Why do you think you observe these effects?

 As the number of hidden units increases, the system gains more capability to memorize the dataset, which increases its performance on the training set (errors sometimes dropped nearly to 0) but causes it to overfit on the test set.
-Activation functions had a mild effect on performance compared to other machine learning tasks, but had a clear impact on the time to process the dataset.
+Activation functions had a very little effect on performance compared to other machine learning tasks, but had a clear impact on the time to process the dataset.

 5. What other parameters, if any, affect performance?

 The choice of optimizer was key to training the network.
-The naive stochastic gradient descent algorithm was unable to train the simple 8-3-8 autoencoder, but the Adam optimizer was able to train most network architectures to very low error levels, with the exception of ReLU only networks which had a tendency to have dead neurons.
+The naive stochastic gradient descent algorithm was unable to train the simple 8-3-8 autoencoder, but the Adam optimizer was able to train most network architectures to very low error levels, with the exception of ReLU only autoencoders which had a tendency to have dead neurons.
+Adding a regularization technique like dropout might have helped to rescue those dead neurons, but didn't seem needed for the final Rap1 task.

 ## structure

-`model.py` contains the main neural network container class that assembles the layers found in `layers.py`. `optimizers.py` contains code to do various forms of adaptive stochastic gradient descent. `alignment.py` and the cython file `_alignment.pyx` contain the ungapped sequence alignment code. `io.py` contains tools to read the data files and write out scores.
+[model.py](https://github.com/david-joy/bmi203-final/blob/master/final_project/model.py) contains the main neural network container class that assembles the layers found in [layers.py](https://github.com/david-joy/bmi203-final/blob/master/final_project/layers.py). [optimizers.py](https://github.com/david-joy/bmi203-final/blob/master/final_project/optimizers.py) contains code to do various forms of adaptive stochastic gradient descent. [alignment.py](https://github.com/david-joy/bmi203-final/blob/master/final_project/alignment.py) and the cython file [_alignment.pyx](https://github.com/david-joy/bmi203-final/blob/master/final_project/_alignment.pyx) contain the ungapped sequence alignment code. [io.py](https://github.com/david-joy/bmi203-final/blob/master/final_project/io.py) contains tools to read the data files and write out scores.

-The `weights` folder contains the final weights for the networks described above. `ann_rap1.npz` contains the weights for the Rap1 detector.
+The [weights](https://github.com/david-joy/bmi203-final/blob/master/weights) folder contains the final weights for the networks described above. `ann_rap1.npz` contains the weights for the Rap1 detector.
 The two autoencoder files contain weights for the 8-3-8 autoencoder with ReLU and Sigmoid activation functions respectively.

-The `models` folder contains the model descriptions for each of the networks described above, encoded as JSON dictionaries.
+The [models](https://github.com/david-joy/bmi203-final/blob/master/models) folder contains the model descriptions for each of the networks described above, encoded as JSON dictionaries.
 They are named identically to the weight files.
 To reconstitute a network (e.g. the Rap1 detector):

 ```python
 from final_project import model